Ilhan New

 Ilhan New (January 15, 1895 – March 11, 1971) was a Korean independence activist and entrepreneur.
-He founded La Choy Food Products, Inc. and Yuhan Co, Ltd. His original Korean name was Ilhyeong New.
+He was the founder of La Choy Food Products in the United States, and the South Korean pharmaceutical company Yuhan.

 Early life and education

-New was born on January 15, 1895, in Pyongyang, Joseon, among nine brothers and sisters.
+New was born on January 15, 1895, in Pyongyang, Joseon (present-day North Korea), among nine brothers and sisters.
 His father, Yu Kiyŏn, was originally from Yecheon, North Gyeongsang Province, but had settled in Pyongyang in order to do business.
 While there, Yu was baptised by American missionaries as a Christian.
 He came to work as a merchant that distributed Singer sewing machines in Korea.

 New's father was passionate about education, and sent several of his children abroad to study.
 One of New's brothers went to the Russian Empire, another to China, and another to Japan.
 New was to study in the United States.
 In September 1904, New and two other Koreans (Note: Park Chang-hyŏn and Park's nephew Park Yong-man) arrived at San Francisco by boat.
 He then went to live with an American family in the small farming town of Kearney, Nebraska.
 He lived there for seven years.

 In 1909, from when he was 14 years old, he attended the Young Korean Military School in Hastings during school vacations.
 The school's purpose was to train young Koreans to eventually fight to liberate Korea from Japan, which had then assumed indirect control over it and was quickly moving to formally annex it.
 The school was the first such training institution for the independence movement, and New was its youngest student.
 The school was reportedly rigorous, with students doing farmwork in the morning, doing military drills in the afternoon, and studying in the evening.

 In 1911, New left Kearney (as it did not have a high school), and settled in Hastings.
 There, he worked a variety of part time jobs to support himself while attending school.
 He played on the school's football team in order to receive a sports scholarship.

 During high school, his family fled to the Jiandao (Gando in Korean) region in Manchuria, in order to flee Japanese rule in Korea.
 His father asked for him to return to Korea and help take care of the family.
 New decided that by sending them money, he could better support them.
 He borrowed $100 from a bank and sent money to his family, then moved to work in Detroit, Michigan, until he could pay off the debt.
 Afterwards, he entered the University of Michigan in 1916, when he was 20 years old.
 He studied commerce there, and sold Eastern medicine products to Chinese students to support himself.
 After the outbreak of the 1919 March First Movement protests in Korea, New attended the April 14, 1919, First Korean Congress in Philadelphia.
 At the meeting, he chaired a committee that drafted a resolution that eventually went on to heavily inspire the Constitution of South Korea.